-Note that when I say vitamin A, I don’t mean beta carotene.
+Note that when I say vitamin A, I don’t mean beta-carotene.
 Beta carotene is the “plant version” of vitamin A – more accurately, it’s a vitamin A precursor – but, thanks to the FDA allowing beta-carotene to be labeled as vitamin A, the myth that they’re the same persists.

 Here’s the bummer: while most people can convert beta carotene to actual vitamin A just fine, that’s not true for everyone.
-In fact, many folks – including me – have genetic polymorphisms (“mini mutations,” in marginally accurate layman’s terms) that limit their bodies’ ability to convert beta carotene to vitamin A. For this reason, and because my KP improved when I boosted my vitamin A intake, I know that I need real, straight-up vitamin A from my diet.
+In fact, many folks – including me – have genetic polymorphisms (“mini mutations,” in marginally accurate layman’s terms) that limit their bodies’ ability to convert beta-carotene to vitamin A. For this reason, and because my KP improved when I boosted my vitamin A intake, I know that I need real, straight-up vitamin A from my diet.

 So where do I get true vitamin A?

 *Gulp.* Animal products!
-Animals are very efficient at converting beta carotene from the plants they eat into vitamin A, and they pass that nutrition along to us.
+Animals are very efficient at converting beta-carotene from the plants they eat into vitamin A, and they pass that nutrition along to us.

 Egg yolks, full-fat dairy products, seafood, cod liver oil, and liver (double gulp) all contain vitamin A; with the latter two having the highest levels overall.

-I found that, at the beginning, a larger “dose” of vitamin A from cod liver oil was just the ticket.
+I found that, in the beginning, a larger “dose” of vitamin A from cod liver oil was just the ticket.
 I took a half teaspoon a few days each week for a month, then reduced my intake to once every few weeks until the bottle was gone.
 (Note: I’ve found that if cod liver oil is going to help, you’ll know by the end of the first bottle.)
 Now, I take it whenever I feel I need an extra boost.
-I recommend Rosita brand.
+I recommend the Rosita brand.

-2) check in on the balance between vitamins A, D, and K2.
+2) Check in on the balance between vitamins A, D, and K2.